 Address: 1601 N Clark St, Chicago, IL 60614

-Although missing much of the original collection, the museum features exhibits on a wide range of topics, from the city’s role in the American Revolution to the Great Chicago Fire.
+Although missing much of the original collection, the museum features exhibits on various topics, from the city’s role in the American Revolution to the Great Chicago Fire.
 Some of their permanent collections include Chicago: Crossroads of America, Lincoln’s Chicago, and Facing Freedom in America.

 38. Stroll Around Grant Park